Constrained tandem neural network assisted inverse design of metasurfaces for microwave absorption: Generating Training Data

-Finally, the absorption response of the multilayered structure can be calculated analytically.
-As shown in Fig.\ref{FIG2}(b), the analytical results are in good agreement with the results obtained from COMSOL.
-Using this analytical method, we can generate a large amount of training data for machine learning efficiently.
+where $Y_{\rm in}$ represents the input admittance of the absorber and is equal to the input impedance of the fourth layer $Y_{\rm in}=Y_4$.
+Using Eq.\eqref{eq-Gamma}, the reflection spectrum $R(\lambda)=20\log_{10}|\Gamma(\lambda)|$ of this 4-layer microwave absorber can be obtained analytically.
+As shown in Fig. \ref{FIG3}(b), the analytical results are in good agreement with the results obtained from the full-wave simulation.